MrFruitDude/design-guide/docs/ENGINEERING_STYLE_GUIDE.md

 - Empathy: Offer recovery paths and explain consequences in plain language.

 ## 8) Working With Tokens (Implementation Guidance)
-- Single source: Import docs/tokens.css first.
-Use token variables for color, type, spacing, radius, and motion.
+- Single source: Use token variables for color, type, spacing, radius, and motion.
 - No ad‑hoc values: Avoid hardcoding brand or neutral colors.
 Use provided state colors where needed.
 - Consistent surfaces: Use shared shadows and radii for elevation.
 Keep a restrained, coherent visual rhythm.